 - going to a bar where people line-dance in cowboy boots

 - eating a sloppy joe, a hot-dog, a good steak, a good burger, a corn dog, good Mexican, Chinese takeaway from a box, fried green tomatoes, something from Taco Bell, and lots and lots of pork (due to the fact that we live in Turkey, a Muslim country, where pork is usually not to be found)

 - going to a fair.

 As I was writing my latest blog post, describing the house we rented here in Kayseri, Turkey, my hands went to type ‘The only thing that would make living in this house more perfect is a dog’, but then I deleted the sentence, and with it, the sentiment.
-Because we talked about it at length and decided that Henry Tudor (our future dog is it’s a boy) will have to wait until we settle down permanently.
+Because we talked about it at length and decided that a dog will have to wait until we settle down permanently.
 Because we might move to another country in a few years.
 Because the majority of people here in Kayseri dislike and fear dogs.
 Because we are at work from 8 to 5.
 So many reasons not to get a dog.
-So how did we find ourselves standing t under the scorching sun of a seaside town called Mersin, clutching a 2-month old lab puppy to us and grinning like two fools that we are?
+So how did we find ourselves standing under the scorching sun of a seaside town called Mersin, clutching a 2-month old lab puppy to us and grinning like two fools that we are?

 Moving houses isn’t easy at the best of times.
 Moving houses in a foreign country… Interesting to say the least!
 As I wrote before, Mike and I decided to forgo our rent-free apartment in the city in favor of a house up in the hills above Kayseri.
 The house is technically too big for the two of us, but it’s the only one we`ve been able to find and the rent isn’t much more expensive than an apartment.
 It also comes with a large fruit garden which looks absolutely gorgeous in the spring when it’s in the full bloom.